-I am disappointed that my weight has increased over the last few years and I, like many, have eaten too much sugar and carbohydrate as a way of dealing with the stress associated with the COVID-19 pandemic.
-My professional life has also been much more stressful over the last 12 months.
+I am disappointed that my weight has increased over the last few years and I, like many, have eaten too much sugar and carbohydrate as a way of dealing with the stresses of the COVID-19 pandemic.
 I am currently 69 kg.
-I know now is the time for me to again climb to the summit of Mount Everest and follow the very advice that I give to my patients.
+I know now is the time for me to again climb to the summit of Mount Everest and follow the advice that I give to my patients.
 I have been humbled and proud to see so many of my patients achieve their weight loss goals.
 I will now use my patients as my inspiration.
 I understand for me weight control is a lifetime battle.
 I am after all a 'sugar addict'.
 The path will not be easy, but I am prepared for the battle ahead.